Last Updated on March 5, 2023 by Victor Queiroz

 Commerce

-In addition to companies focused on the technology field, there are other branches of activity that are developing at a fast pace, among which we can highlight the commerce sector.
+In addition to companies focused on the technology field, other branches of activity are developing quickly, among which we can highlight the commerce sector.

 Portugal’s consumer market has grown like never before in the last 5 years.
 This boom resulted from numerous factors, among them:

-- The improvement in the economic conditions of the country and its inhabitants.
+• The economic conditions of the country and its inhabitants improved.

 These are some of the factors that contributed to the increase in local trade, whether in the food sector, through the creation of new bars, cafes, and restaurants, but also in the consumption of manufactured products, especially in the textile and footwear, among so many others.